Is that animal wild or domesticated?

 Evolution and domesticated animals

-Exotic animals are wild animals – they are non-domesticated animals that are not native to a region.
-Snakes, parrots, geckos, turtles, foxes, scorpions and even African cats are just some of the wild animals kept in Canadian homes.
+According to our research, Canada is home to 1.4 million exotic pets.
+Snakes, parrots, geckos, turtles, foxes, sugar gliders, scorpions and even tigers are just some of the wild exotic animals kept in Canadian homes.

 Our desire to own non-traditional ‘pets’ fuels an international and often illegal trade of wildlife.
 Many animals sold into the pet trade start their lives free in the wild where they are captured in often cruel and inhumane ways.
-Often, they will be packed into small containers or crates, in some instances not even able to breathe or move Shockingly, our investigations have found that up to 66% of African grey parrots who have been poached from the wild for the exotic pet trade will die in transit.
+They will be usually packed into small containers or crates for transportation purposes, in some instances not even able to breathe or move.
+Investigations by us and other organizations have found that mortality rates in the exotic pet supply chain are horrifically high, for example up to 66% of African grey parrots who have been poached from the wild for the exotic pet trade will die in transit.

-Exotic animals bred in captivity are still wild animals
+Exotic wild animals bred in captivity are still wild animals

 Tamed animals are still wild animals

-Some wild animals born in captivity may be more tolerant to humans, but this does not mean that they are domesticated.
+Some wild animals born in captivity or captured in the wild may be more tolerant to humans, but this does not mean that they are domesticated.
 A wild animal may grow accustomed to people, but they remain wild animals with wild instincts, and suffer in captivity.

 Bluecross and The Born Free Foundation, 2015, One Click Away: An investigation into the online sale of exotic animals as pets.